How to rip CD to MP3

 Read More: Preferences / Tags >>

 3. To remove mute gaps between songs, enable the 'Trim silence' option in the Preferences / Effects tab.
-Tick 'Trim silence from start and end with threshold' of -50.0 dBFS as on the screenshot below.
+Tick 'Trim silence from start and end with threshold of -50.0 dBFS as shown in the screenshot below.

 Trim silence before and after songs with To Audio Converter for Mac